-This guide gives Georgia families the complete picture of the Part B LEP: the federal statutory and regulatory framework under Section 1839(b) of the Social Security Act and 42 CFR 407.20, the mathematical mechanics of the penalty calculation, every qualifying Special Enrollment Period (including the COBRA SEP and its limits, the Working Aged Group Health Plan SEP, the International SEP, the Volcanic Event SEP under MIPPA 2008, the FEHB SEP, the TRICARE SEP, and the IDD/spouse death SEP), the Section 1839(b)(3) Buy-In exemption that wipes the LEP off the bill for Georgia Medicare Savings Program enrollees going forward, the Equitable Relief procedure under Section 1837(h) for SSA mistakes, the Beneficiary Enrollment Notification and Eligibility Simplification (BENES) Act 2020 reforms that took effect in 2023, comparison to the Part A and Part D LEPs, and six worked examples that illustrate typical Georgia LEP scenarios.
+This guide gives Georgia families the complete picture of the Part B LEP: the federal statutory and regulatory framework under Section 1839(b) of the Social Security Act and 42 CFR 407.20, the mathematical mechanics of the penalty calculation, the Special Enrollment Periods that avoid it (the Working Aged Group Health Plan SEP, the COBRA limits that trap so many retirees, and the exceptional-conditions SEPs at 42 CFR 407.23 for Medicaid loss, employer misinformation, release from incarceration, declared disasters, and case-by-case hardship, plus what FEHB and TRICARE coverage does and does not do), the Section 1839(b)(3) Buy-In exemption that wipes the LEP off the bill for Georgia Medicare Savings Program enrollees going forward, the Equitable Relief procedure under Section 1837(h) for Social Security Administration (SSA) mistakes, the Beneficiary Enrollment Notification and Eligibility Simplification (BENES) Act 2020 reforms that took effect in 2023, comparison to the Part A and Part D LEPs, and four worked examples that illustrate typical Georgia LEP scenarios.

 The Federal Framework: Section 1839(b) and Its Amendments